Connection between a degenerate particle flow model and a free boundary problem: Existence and uniqueness analysis (Proof of theorem )

 However, since $f_\delta(s) = f(s) = 0$ for $s\leq\rho_{cr}$, the last two integrals on the right-hand side of the above identity vanish.
-Given that the third integral on the left-hand side is nonnegative (since $\psi\geq 0$), we get
+Given that the third integral on the left-hand side is non-negative (since $\psi\geq 0$), we get

 An integration by parts in the third integral on the left-hand side of the above inequality yields

 Given the choice of $\psi$ and the uniform $L^\infty(Q_T)$ bounds for $\rhod$, the second integral on the left-hand side of the above inequality vanishes in the limit $\delta\to 0$, yielding